 The first thing to learn about celery or Apium graveolens is that there are three distinct varieties that are used in various culinary or medicinal ways.
 The celery seed itself comes from the original wild celery, whereas the plant itself is bitter and also has a powerful anise-like flavor.
-Wild celery grows throughout the Mediterranean is sometimes referred to as “bay grass”.
+Wild celery, which grows throughout the Mediterranean, is sometimes referred to as “bay grass”.
 It can be purchased in Asian food markets.
 The following plants belong to this Umbelliferae family: carrots, caraway, cumin, fennel, and dill.

 The varieties of cultivated celery are: